 If the fields in the form are read-only, no objectives have been added to this interaction point, message strategy, or area.

 When a strategy is first created, Vantage CX locates the objectives associated with the interaction point, message strategy, and areas and displays them in the Objective Balancer tab.
 After that, for performance reasons, no additional objectives are automatically added to the list of objectives.
 To refresh the list of objectives, select .

 After refreshing the objectives, all objectives are available in the Objective Balancer tab without selecting Refresh Objectives again.It is possible to define a deep hierarchy using the whiteboard; for example, any number of layers of areas can be defined.
 Deep hierarchies affect performance and are not recommended.
 Contact Professional Services for advice about best practices for setting up structures on the whiteboard.

 Create balanced objectives, fixed count objectives, or a combination of

 - To use Balanced Objectives, move the sliders to determine how much additional emphasis to give to an objective.

-From Fixed Count Objectives, select how many messages you want this objective to return for this interaction point or area.
+From Fixed Count Objectives, select how many messages you want this objective to return for this interaction point, message strategy, or area.